HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 ![](assets/hotdb-management/image135.png)

-**Note**: It uses grading to reflect the sharing advantages and disadvantages of the sharding table in the cluster.
+**Note:** It uses grading to reflect the sharing advantages and disadvantages of the sharding table in the cluster.
 When the compute node starts for less than 24 hours, the grade cannot be calculated and the page is not displayed.
 Click on the title to jump to the "Sharding Grade" details screen.
 The grade trend graph displays the changes of the recent sharding rationality grade, which can be viewed by day and by hour.

 ### TOP 10 table today

 ![](assets/hotdb-management/image136.png)

-**Note**: Display the top 10 business tables with the largest change in daily data amount and the highest throughput in the cluster.
+**Note:** Display the top 10 business tables with the largest change in daily data amount and the highest throughput in the cluster.

 - TOP 10 data amount change is ranked by the absolute value of table data added or reduced.